-- First, a person must be extremely poor.
+• First, a person must be extremely poor.
 Since obtaining reliable information on income/consumption is hard in practice, the eligibility is evaluated using a PMT by the authorities.
 However, in the absence of the exact information about the test, we use an extreme poverty condition instead.
-This is motivated by the fact that the PMT is supposed to find those households that would fall below the expenditure threshold, where expenditure information is available. - The Ghana Living Standards Survey, version 6 (GLSS-6), identifies individuals who fall below the upper- and lower-bound poverty lines.
-The lower-bound poverty is GH¢ 792.05 on an annual basis.
+This is motivated by the fact that the PMT is supposed to find those households that would fall below the expenditure threshold, where expenditure information is available.

+The Ghana Living Standards Survey, version 6 (GLSS-6) identifies individuals who fall below the upper- and lower-bound poverty lines.
+Lower-bound poverty is GH¢ 792.05 on an annual basis.
 As the LEAP PMT is supposed to identify the bottom 20 per cent of the extremely poor (thus those below the lower-bound poverty line), GHAMOD instead defines LEAP eligibility based on the income line that divides the bottom 20 per cent of the extremely poor from the rest of the distribution.
+That cut-off line is thus defined at GH¢ 446.30.
+The Ghana Living Standards Survey, version 7 (GLSS-7) has similar calculations.
+However, lower-bound poverty is now GH¢ 982.20 on an annual basis.
+The current cut-off for the bottom 20 per cent is defined at GH¢ 553.44^3 .

-That cut-off line is thus defined at GH¢ 446.30. - Second, an eligible person must be an orphan or vulnerable child.
-In case there is a caregiver of such a person or an infant below a year, they are considered eligible. - Third, an elderly person with limited economic capacity is also eligible.
+• Second, an eligible person must be an orphan or vulnerable child.
+In case there is a caregiver of such a person or an infant below a year, they are considered eligible.

+3 This is subject to change pending discussions on equivalent scales with GSS.

+- Third, an elderly person with limited economic capacity is also eligible.
 Specifically, the person should be 65 years or older.
 Limited economic capacity can be a result of unemployment or low income from employment. - Fourth, pregnant women are also eligible.
 This criterion was included in the 2015-16 policy year and took effect from that period. - Finally, severely disabled people with limited capacity to work are eligible.
 There is information on individuals with disability in the input dataset although severity cannot be ascertained.